hdtodd/ISM_Emulator/README.md

 # ISM_Emulator
-## Emulate ISM-Band Remote Sensors
+## Emulate ISM-Band Remote Sensor Communication Protocols

-This program implements `rtl_433`-recognizable ISM-band (433Mhz in the US) remote sensors on an Arduino Uno or Sparkfun SAMD21.
+These programs implement communication protocols for ISM-band (433MHz in the US) messages that are recognized by`rtl_433` as from its library of remote sensors.
+The programs have been tested on an Arduino Uno R4, Sparkfun SAMD21, and Raspberry Pi Pico 2.

 `ISM_Emulator` provides the general model and `class` definitions for ISM-band remote sensor emulation.
-Its use is demonstrated in the implementation of transmission protocols compatible with several specific devices, including the Acurite AR609TXC and Lacrosse TX141TH-BV2 temperature/humidity sensors and the Lacrosse WS7000-20 temperature/humidity/barometric-pressure sensor.
+Its use is demonstrated in the implementation of communication protocols compatible with several specific devices, including the Acurite AR609TXC and Lacrosse TX141TH-BV2 temperature/humidity sensors and the Lacrosse WS7000-20 temperature/humidity/barometric-pressure sensor.
 The transmissions from this program are recognized by `rtl_433`, and monitoring of the MQTT publications from `rtl_433` can be displayed by `DNT` or monitored with an MQTT client or via `rtl_watch`.

 ## Prototyping Code